MaadhavBhatt/bookbuddy/README.md

 You may want to customize:

-- School name and logo in `src/assets/`
+- Your fork name in `package.json`
-- Color scheme in `src/App.vue`
+- Firebase configuration in `.env`
-- Contact information in the footer
+- Firebase rules in `firestore.rules`
+- Fork name and repo URL in `public/config.yaml`
+- Your preferred logo in `src/assets/logo.png` and `public/favicon.ico`

 ## Deploying Your BookBuddy Instance